abramz/boids/ABOUT.md

 I want to use this as an opportunity to figure out a few things

 > 1. Freshen up on the maths and doing things in 3d.

-I am def still slow here but I think we got there.

 > 2. Learning how to work with three.js, how to think about testing in the space, etc.

-Same.
-With some testing WIP.

 > 3. Adjusting the number of objects in the system based on the system performance.

-I would like to revist this.

 > 4. Implement some patterns/flight paths that I might like to see.

-WIP

 > 5. Implement multiple flocks with different behaviors/flight paths.

-WIP
+So far, I think I have accomplished the majority of these things, though I am still thinking about how I want to accomplish the "have patterns/flight path" objective type things

 ### GPU Space